Linaro/lava/doc/installation.rst

 releases are tracked in the ``release`` branch of the upstream git repositories.

-Interim releases remain available from ``people.linaro.org`` which also includes builds for Ubuntu Trusty Tahr 14.04LTS.
+Interim releases are made available from the the :ref:`staging-repo <lava_repositories>`.

 During periods when the internal transitions within Debian require that ``lava-server`` is unable to migrate into the testing suite, users